RIM's new leader raises doubts among investors

 "People may have been a little disheartened that he was defending the current RIM strategy," said Morgan Stanley analyst Ehud Gelblum.
 "I think (investors) might have wanted to hear a mea culpa."

-Jaguar's Alboini criticized the retention of Balsillie and Lazaridis on RIM's board and called for several other board members to step down before the company's mid-year annual meeting.
+Jaguar's Alboini criticized the retention of Balsillie and Lazaridis on RIM's board and called for several other board members to step down before RIM's mid-year annual meeting.

 "If we're wrong, prove us wrong," Alboini said in an interview, referring to the group of shareholders who support his view.
 "This group is not going anywhere.
 This is just putting RIM in a position where it might be able to get back into the game.
 It's early days."

 Barbara Stymiest, a former banking and exchange executive, will replace Lazaridis and Balsillie as the chair of the board.
-Stymiest, who has served as a board member for five years, is also viewed as an insider tainted by association with the old regime.
+Stymiest, a RIM board member for five years, is also viewed as an insider tied to the old regime.

 LOOKING AHEAD

-But even if Heins had a credible overall plan to foster change, some analysts question whether RIM had fallen too far behind its competitors to catch up.
+But even if he had a credible overall plan to foster change, some analysts question whether RIM had fallen too far behind its competitors to catch up.

-Its existing product lineup has struggled to compete with Apple's iPhone and iPad and the slew of large-screen and powerful devices from Samsung and other manufacturers using Google's Android operating system.
-In North America particularly, RIM has haemorrhaged market share during a year marked by product delays and a botched launch of the PlayBook.
+Its existing product lineup has struggled to compete with Apple's iPhone and iPad and the slew of devices from Samsung and others using Google's Android operating system.
+In North America particularly, RIM has hemorrhaged market share during a year marked by product delays and a botched launch of the PlayBook.

 "If RIM's going to grow in the U.S. ... they have to have products better than the iPhone or Android," said Pacific Crest analyst James Faucette.
 As of now, "they don't have products that are competitive with those, let alone better."

-Analysts circled the calendars for an analyst day hosted by RIM in early May as the first opportunity for the new leader to lay out a detailed plan for reversing the decline.
+Analysts circled their calendars for an analyst day in early May as the first opportunity for the new leader to lay out a detailed plan for reversing the decline.

 The event "will now become the focal point to the unveiling of Thorsten's vision," CCS Insight analyst Ben Wood told Reuters.
 "The speed with which you make strategic changes and implement them is absolutely critical because the mobile phone business will not stand still."

-"If there are no meaningful signs of an imminent turnaround, then I think the spotlight will turn back on to the assets that RIM holds and who they might be attractive to," he said.
+"If there are no meaningful signs of an imminent turnaround, then I think the spotlight will turn back on to the assets that RIM holds and who they might be attractive to."

-In recent months, investors have seized on any rumour of a deal, whether with Amazon as reported by Reuters in December or with Samsung last week, as reason to celebrate.
+Investors have seized on any rumor of a deal involving RIM as a reason to celebrate, whether talk is of a pact with Amazon as reported by Reuters in December, or with Samsung last week.

 If there is no obvious buyer, Heins has more immediate options to add value to the business.